The right tools for the job…

 Three Points of the Compass does use guide books on occasion.
 Those published by Cicerone are almost exclusively excellent.
 However I never read them ‘on the go’, on longer treks and trails my guide book usually comes out in the evening to read of what I should have been looking at rather than what I did!
 I am attempting these days to get ahead of the game and read about the next days walk rather than the past days experience.
 I’m getting there, just very slowly.

-When not in the hand, I have this rolled up and fixed on to my pack shoulder strap.
-I use a couple of pieces of dyneema with a couple of sliding plastic lock thingies to hold it securely in place.
-The top loop passes though a split ring which in turn passes through one of the daisy loops on the strap, the lower loop of dyneema is free to slide on the strap below this.
+When not in the hand, I often have this rolled up and fixed to my packs shoulder strap.
+I use a couple of lengths of shockcord with a couple of sliding plastic lock thingies to hold it securely in place.
+The top loop passes though a split ring which in turn passes through one of the daisy loops on the strap, the lower loop of cord is free to slide on the strap below this.
+I must admit that as my years advance and arthritis begins to make itself felt, I can find this painful on longer days so have begun to keep my map in my chest pouch on longer, multi-day, hikes.
+The ravages of age.

 There are a lot of poor compasses on the market, equally, there a lot of very good ones too.
 It is not difficult to buy a good one.
-Just about any of the Silva range are perfectly adequate for hill walking in the UK.
-I have also used excellent Recta and Suunto equivalents too.
-My current weapon of choice is a Silva Ranger 3.
-No bells and whistles but has enough features to keep me safe.
-Three Points of the Compass shall probably upgrade to the Expedition 4 in the next couple of years for no other reason than the longer base plate on that compass is better for taking bearings on a map.
+Just about any from the Silva or Suunto baseplate ranges are perfectly adequate for hill walking in the UK.
+For a decade or so my weapon of choice was a Silva Ranger 3.
+No fancy bells and whistles but had enough features to keep me safe.
+Three Points of the Compass upgraded from this a few years ago.
+Firstly to the Expedition 4 for no other reason than the longer baseplate on that compass is better for taking bearings on a map.
+However I found the Suunto M-3 a better baseplate compass.
+As eyesight dimmed with age and my navigation skillset (slightly) improved, I also moved on to Mirror Compasses for more demanding or longer hikes.
+The Silva Expedition S is an excllent mirror compass however the Suunto MC-2G, which also has a global needle, is probably the finest compass currently available for the outdoor navigator.
+It does take a degree of skill to use this style of compass properly.
+I have written a little more on compasses elsewhere.

 There are two other aids to navigation that I also take with me.
-One is a small Suunto Clipper compass.
+These are a set of Pacer Beads and a small Suunto Clipper compass.
 I have had other similar mini compasses in the past but lost them all.
 Primarily because I used to clip them on to the edge of my map- asking to be lost in that position really.
-Some people clip them on to their watch strap.
-Seeing as the needle on compasses is attracted to metal, I can’t see the sense in that.
-I now clip it to the sternum strap of my pack and have yet to lose it from that position.
+Some people clip them on to their watch strap but the Clipper is really robust enough for that, I clip it to the sternum strap of my pack and have yet to lose it from that position.
 It is cheap, handy for quick checks of direction and a back up should I ever lose the big ‘un.
 Bit of a no brainer really.